Worth Watching Stock: Brookdale Senior Living Inc (BKD)

-Brookdale Senior Living Inc (NYSE:BKD) shares traded up 2.16% during most recent session.
-Wall Street analysts covering the stock are projecting that the stock will reach $10.33 within the next 52-weeks.
+Brookdale Senior Living Inc (NYSE:BKD) shares traded down -1.75% during most recent session.
+Wall Street analysts covering the stock are projecting that the stock will reach $9.17 within the next 52-weeks.
 The mean target projections are based on 6 opinions.
 Since analyst price targets calculations are subjective, there often can be wide range of targets from various analysts.

 Outperform is an analyst recommendation which means that a stock is expected to do slightly better than the market return.
 Outperform is also known as “moderate-buy” or “over-weight” or “accumulate”.
 Whereas Underperform can also be taken in with “moderate sell” or “under-weight” or “weak-hold”.